dkoz/gamercon-async/README.md

  - GameRCONBase64: An advanced version of the GameRCON feature, GameRCONBase64 employs an asynchronous Base64-encoded RCON protocol.
 This allows for secure and efficient connections to any number of servers, ensuring a robust method for server management and communication.

 ## Supported Games
+ - Minecraft
+ - Source Engine Games
+ - Palworld
+ - Path of Titans
+ - Ark: Survival Evolved
  - Ark: Survival Ascended
  - The Isle: Evrima
  - Source Engine Games
- - Palworld
- - Path of Titans

 Mostly any game that supports source rcon will work with this protocol.